ealsalimy/LinuxServerConfigurationProject/README.md

 * I changed SSH port 22 to 2200 by editing the configuration file for sshd `etc/ssh/sshd_config` after making sure the AWS instance firewall allows incoming connection to port 2200
-* I created a `wsgi` file in the same directory as `ItemCatalogApp` to serve the flask app with the following content and I named it myapp.wsgi
+* I created a `wsgi` file in the same directory as `ItemCatalogApp` to serve the flask app with the following content and I named it myapp.wsgi.

 `import sys
 import logging
 logging.basicConfig(stream=sys.stderr)
 sys.path.insert(0,'/var/www/ItemCatalogApp')

-from application import app as application
+from application import app as application`
-`

 * I created a Configuration file for apache in this directory /etc/apache2/sites-available and I named it myapp.conf
 `<VirtualHost *:80>
      ServerName  3.121.58.54
      #ServerAdmin email address